+7 The sampling units for the first stage consist of sampling divisions demarcated by geographical boundaries (based on URA's planning areas).
 During the first stage selection, the sampling divisions are stratified into three predominant housing types, namely, 'Public Flats', 'Private Houses and Flats' and 'Others' which include shophouses and attap/zinc-roofed houses.
-From this, a certain number of sampling divisions are systematically selected.
 The probability of a particular sampling division being selected is proportionate to the number of housing units in that sampling division.